Fred Quirk

 What inspires you and what you do?

 Seeing children making progress, showing them that I care and that I am interested in who they are and what they enjoy.
 For me, this awareness of each individual is the foundation of outstanding pastoral care.
-I also love teaching maths and am excited to be teaching Year 8 who can expect opportunities to create, investigate and problem solve.
+I also love teaching maths and am excited to be teaching both Year 7 and Year 8 who can expect opportunities to create, investigate and problem solve.

 What do you love most about Skippers?

 The community.
 On my first day in the school the pupils and staff made me feel genuinely welcome and in subsequent visits I immediately felt the same from parents too.
 On one hand this is a professional move for me but most importantly this is also a family move.
-My wife, Alice, and I are delighted that our two boys will also be joining the Skippers community; they love being outside so we are excited for them given the wonderful outdoor learning available.
+My wife, Alice, and I are delighted that two of our boys settled so happily last year and feel part of the Skippers community; they love being outside and particularly enjoy the wonderful outdoor learning available.

 What do you enjoy doing outside of school?